 The author must be a permanent resident of the U.S. and available to fulfill the commitments of the award.
-The paper(s) must have been published in a professional journal between January 1, 2010 and January 1, 2015, and the award winner is required to attend and present at the 2016 NASCC and also give a minimum of six presentations of their lecture on selected occasions during the year.
+The paper(s) must have been published in a professional journal between January 1, 2011 and January 1, 2016.
+In addition, the award winner is required to attend and present at the 2017 Steel Conference and also give a minimum of six presentations of their lecture on selected occasions during the year.

 The award will be given to a nominated individual based on their reputation as a lecturer and the jury's evaluation of the paper(s) named in the nomination.
 Papers will be judged for originality, clarity of presentation, contribution to engineering knowledge, future significance and value to the fabricated structural steel industry.

-For more information about the T.R.
-Higgins Lectureship Award, including past winners, visit www.aisc.org/TRHigginsAward.
+For more information about the award, visit www.aisc.org/TRHigginsAward.